Hello, and welcome to my webpage. I hope you enjoy your visit.

 My passion is for accurate and engaging sports coverage.
 It is my belief that a well-covered sports team helps create a stronger community, builds fan bases and enhances the positive experience of athletics for everyone involved.

-The last two seasons I served as the vice president of media relations for the FPHL’s Carolina Thunderbirds, calling 63 games for them in two COVID-abbreviated seasons.
+The two seasons prior to that I served as the vice president of media relations for the FPHL’s Carolina Thunderbirds, calling 63 games for them in two COVID-abbreviated seasons.
 While with the Thunderbirds, I wrote and designed a comprehensive new media strategy for the team including a brand new, video-streamed broadcast for both home and away games, the first team in the league to do something like that at that level of quality.

 Before I began my professional journey, for four years, I worked at PackTV at N.C.
 State serving as “The Voice of Wolfpack Ice Hockey.”
 While at N.C.
 State.
 I also called games for NCAA Division I men’s and women’s soccer and softball as well as other club sports such as baseball, basketball, lacrosse, volleyball and rugby.